ezodude/orra/README.md

 🎉 **You're all set!** 🎉

-## Agentic workflow tooling
+## What is agentic workflow tooling

-Tooling that enables reliable, repeatable execution of complex multi-agent workflows by:
+It is tooling that enables reliable, repeatable execution of complex multi-agent workflows by:

 - Standardizing agent flow control.
 - Enhancing tool prompting via integrated LLM fine-tuning.